llvm/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

   Specify the target architecture when disassembling.
 Use :option:`--version` for a list of available targets.

+.. option:: --build-id=<string>

+  Look up the object using the given build ID, specified as a hexadecimal string.
+The found object is handled as if it were an input filename.

 .. option:: -C, --demangle

   Demangle symbol names in the output.